Behavioral Couples Therapy (BCT)

 Behavioral Couples Therapy is a form of behavior therapy that incorporates both the partner and the individual seeking help for alcohol or other drugs.

 The goal of Behavioral Couples Therapy (BCT) is to improve the couple’s relationship while building support for abstinence.
 This means increasing positive activities and improving communication between partners, with both acceptance and change, to facilitate success in recovery from alcohol and other drugs.

 WHAT HAPPENS IN BEHAVIORAL COUPLES THERAPY?

-Behavioral Couples Therapy consists of typically 12-20 weekly outpatient couple sessions over a 3 to 6-month period.
-Sessions can begin as soon as the partner suffering from addiction seeks help (e.g. after detoxification, during/after treatment).
+Behavioral Couples Therapy consists of typically 12-20 weekly outpatient couples sessions over a 3- to 6-month period.
+Sessions can begin as soon as the partner suffering from addiction seeks help (e.g., after detoxification, during/after treatment).
 To increase positive activities, commitment to the relationship, and improved communication, therapists will give instruction and model behaviors such as listening, expressing emotions, negotiating requests, doing random acts of kindness, and give couples appreciation exercises and homework assignments for practice.

-One hallmark of Behavioral Couples Therapy in promoting abstinence, are ‘recovery contracts.’
+One hallmark of BCT in promoting abstinence is ‘recovery contracts.’
 These contracts involve the couple in daily rituals to reward abstinence.

 EXAMPLE RECOVERY CONTRACT